Have you been diagnosed with a brain tumour? Order your free information pack.

 What is a pineoblastoma?

-Pineoblastoma is one of a dozen different tumours that can present in and around the pineal area.
+Pineoblastoma is one of a dozen different tumours that can present in and around the pineal area of the brain.
+This is the section just behind the brain stem in the middle of the brain.

 It originates from embryonal cells which were left behind from the time the person was a developing fetus.
 Healthy embryonal cells go on to differentiate and play a part in the growth of body parts such as the pineal gland and retina.
 In the case of pineoblastomas these cells have divided incorrectly causing an abnormal growth or tumour.